nextapps-de/winbox/README.md

     </tr>
 </table>

-> Without the header the user isn't able to move the window frame but may be useful for creating modal popups.
+> Without the header the user isn't able to move the window frame.
+It may be useful for creating fixed popups.

 Pass in classnames when creating the window to apply behaviour:
 ```js